paws with pride Better PC The Pedigree Foundation Sit Means Sit

 And many more unacceptable excuses!!!!

 With certain breeds we require training classes.
 If you cannot afford to take on the expense or do not have time for this requirement, do not adopt a dog!
 Many people think they know how to train their dog, leave it to the professionals!!!
-Again, this is a long term commitment and if you cannot take on this responsibility, please think before adopting an animal.
+Again, this is a long term commitment and if you cannot take on this responsibility, please think before adopting an animalPaws with Pride reserves the right to deny any application for any reason.

 Comments are closed.